 JDRF Research Funding Overview

-• JDRF provided more than $110 million for T1D research in 2012, and currently has research projects in 17 countries, totaling $530 million.
+JDRF is currently sponsoring more than $450 million in scientific research in 17 countries.
 Since its founding in 1970, JDRF has funded more than $1.7 billion in diabetes research and has dramatically advanced the T1D scientific frontier and the management of this disease.

 JDRF’s Research Goals